websightful/django-gdpr-cookie-consent-docs/src/use-case-google-consent-mode.md

 You’ll use the **Google Tag Manager (GTM) web interface** — a dashboard at [tagmanager.google.com](https://tagmanager.google.com) — to add and manage all your tracking scripts (called *tags*).
 You won’t have to edit your website code every time you want to change something — GTM handles it all from one place.

+In your container settings, check **Enable consent overview** to make sure that all your tags have cookie consent setting configured.

 Here’s how to configure GTM to load scripts **only after the user gives consent**, using the signals from **Google Consent Mode**.

 ### GA4 Configuration Tag